IMoonKnight/Kaiburr-assessment/README.md

 # Task 2<br><br>
 To create the Swagger API swagger online editor is used, and the edited code is downloaded as an yaml file which is imported into intellij as Server for Spring.

+# Task 3<br><br>
+Created a dockerfile exposing the port 8080 and dockerising the springboot application.
+Creating the Docker images and using them to retrieve from the created jar in the target folder by the final name in the pom.xml.